 Did you know that there are more women than men at many liberal arts colleges, but that women are underrepresented in science and math studies at the graduate level, and in research in these fields nationally?

 - Complete the online application (applications are now available!) which includes the following:

-- Please describe your current or intended major and why you chose it.
+- Please describe your current or intended major and why you chose it. (limit 150 words)

 - Please describe any research experience you may have had, and/or any research plans you have for the future.
 Describe the research questions that are of particular interest to you.
-If you have no prior research experience, explain the areas of science, math, engineering or computer science in which you would like to work and why.
+If you have no prior research experience, explain the areas of science, math, engineering or computer science in which you would like to work and why. (limit 300 words)

-- Explain why you would like to become a member of WINS.
-Explain why a mentoring program might be of importance to you, and what you envision gaining from your peers.
-Discuss how you envision taking on a leadership role on campus regarding women’s roles in the sciences, and how you might raise awareness generally about research in STEM fields among undergraduates.
+- Explain why you’re interested in creating a more diverse and inclusive environment for women in STEM both at and beyond NYU.
+Discuss how you envision taking on a leadership role on campus regarding women’s roles in the sciences, and how you might raise awareness generally about research in STEM fields among undergraduates. (limit 300 words)

-Please contact email@example.com with any questions
+Please contact email@example.com with any questions.